numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

 Updates and News
 ----------------
-Get updated about the latest news regarding the workshop and releases and bugfixes of the supporting NumBBO/Coco plateform, by registering at http://numbbo.github.io/register.
+Get updated about the latest news regarding the workshop and releases and bugfixes of the supporting NumBBO/Coco platform, by registering at http://numbbo.github.io/register.